-Category Attributes of a queueing model for this study Service process Number of servers Multi-server Number of queues Single queue for non-shared service Multiple queues for shared service Serving type Single service Arrival proce SS Single arrival with different load per service Characteristics of queue No balking, reneging, jockeying allowed.
+Category Attributes of a queueing model for this study Service Number of process servers Number of queues Multi-server Single queue for non-shared service Multiple queues for shared service Serving type Single service Arrival process Single arrival with different load per service Characteristics of queue No balking, reneging, jockeying allowed.
 The capacity of a queue is infinite.

-^{} balking: customers deciding not to join the queue, jockeying: customers switch between queues depending on the expected time to be served, reneging: customers leave the queue
+Table 6 the summary of attributes of a queuing model utilised for the model balking: customers deciding not to join the queue, jockeying: customers switch between queues depending on the expected time to be served, reneging: customers leave the queue